Siggno: History

-At Go Tejano Day 2017, Siggno and Banda el Recodo broke the all-time paid attendance record at the RodeoHouston when 75,557 people attended.
+During RodeoHouston 2017, Siggno and Banda El Recodo broke the all-time paid attendance record at Go Tejano Day when 75,557 people attended.
 The record was later broken by Calibre 50 the following year.
 At the event, Joey Guerra of Houston Chronicle found Siggno's performance to be "emotional".
 Turner often referenced his son Jacob during the performance.
 Bud Light expanded their Texas campaign and signed Siggno as their spokesperson in the state and sponsored their 100-city tour in 2018.
 In April 2018, Siggno visited a 5-year old fan who was diagnosed with a congenital heart defect as an infant, as part of Make-A-Wish.
 They invited him to their concert and performed the fan's favorite songs.
 The following month, Nixon High School competed to have perfect attendance to meet Siggno.
 The band had an open Q&A and lunch with the students who won.